pd-projects/hugo-puredata.info/content/objects/pdcontrol.md

 ---
-title: "[pdcontrol]"
+title: pdcontrol
-description: "communicate with canvas (for example, to get directory)"
+description: communicate with canvas (for example, to get directory)
-bref: "communicate with canvas (for example, to get directory)"
+bref: communicate with canvas (for example, to get directory)
+categories:
+- object
+inlets:
+  1st: {}
+outlets:
+  1st: {}
 draft: false
-categories: ["object"]
-pdcategory: "Misc"
+pdcategory: Misc

 ---

-### [pdcontrol]

-communicate with canvas (for example, to get directory)

-### Inlets & Outlets

-inlet 0

- - dummy

-outlet 0

- - dummy